Self-Supervised Learning for Place Representation Generalization across Appearance Changes: Experimental Evaluation

 \paragraph{Appearance Augmentations.} Following domain generalization approaches, our model leverages numerous pixel-level data augmentations to trigger appearance invariance bias in the model.
 The list of pixel-level augmentations for appearance modification is provided in Table~\ref{tab:augmentations}, while examples of such augmentations are provided in Figure~\ref{fig:batch_aug}.
 The chosen set of variations empirically achieved good performance whereas other tested combinations were less favourable.
 We use the Kornia~\cite{eriba2019kornia} library for self-supervised data augmentation.

 \paragraph{Geometric Augmentations.} Our training strategy encourages information about rotations to be retained in the image representation rather than guaranteeing strict equivariance.
-However, in practice, we observe that the average cosine similarity between representations of rotated views (referred to as \textit{equivariant measure} in \cite{dangovski2022equivariant}) tends to 0 (\textit{i.e.}, 90$\degree$ angle) when the dedicated module is added (see Table \ref{tab:ablation}).
 Moreover, the choice of this particular group of geometric transformations is the outcome of experimentations whose results are presented in Figure \ref{fig:geom_abl}.
-In particular, it shows that the best performance is achieved with the cyclic group of 90\degree rotations, compared to the groups of 2D affine transformations, 2D projective transformations, and 2D rotations.
+Empirically, we found that the best performance is achieved with the cyclic group of 90$\degree$ rotations, compared to the groups of 2D affine transformations, 2D projective transformations, and 2D rotations.

 \paragraph{Model training.} The model is trained for 1000 epochs using Adam optimizer~\cite{kingma2014adam} and a batch size of 64.
 Although contrastive learning usually requires larger batch size~\cite{chen2020simple}, using Adam optimizer allowed us to obtain good results with a smaller batch size.
 A learning rate of 0.003 had the best performance with this optimizer.
 The temperature parameter $\tau$ is set to 0.01 and the loss factor $\lambda$ is set to 1 in our experiments.